-- a.
+a.
 The municipality shall have a certain amount of resources, in particular revenues from directly collected fees in order to obtain a loan b.
-Borrowing should be allocated for the implementation of projects that provide immediate and tangible return to the municipality, leading to job creation - c.
-Access to important facilities centered on the interest rate and method of payment, depending on the loan amount - d.
-Access to all types of available loans, especially those guaranteed by private bank accounts
+Borrowing should be allocated for the implementation of projects that provide immediate and tangible return to the municipality, leading to job creation c.
+Access to important facilities centered on the interest rate and method of payment, depending on the loan amount d.
+Access to all types of available loans, especially those guaranteed by private bank accounts a.
+Develop a legal mechanism to regulate the partnership between municipalities and the private sector in developing beneficial projectsb.
+Establish an exclusive list of the types of projects that may be carried out through cooperation between the municipalities and the private sector, and make sure that the list can be modified in an easy and simple manner c.
+Develop a guidance memorandum establishing the principles of cooperation between municipalities and the private sector companies from outside Lebanon according to the legal terms and conditions d.
+Train municipalities on the protocol for dealing with foreign and Arab donors to obtain soft loans for the implementation of major development projects e.
+Municipalities shall have their own resources derived from direct tax revenues, rather than those collected by the State on their behalf

-B. Establishing the legal basis for the implementation of projects in partnership with the private sector that may be carried out through cooperation between the municipalities and the private sector, and make sure that the list can be modified in an easy and simple manner
+B. Establishing the legal basis for the implementation of projects in partnership with the private sector